 - Text2Quit – text messages personalized to each participant’s quit plan

 - A printed, stage-appropriate quit guide.
-“Stage” refers to pre-contemplation, contemplation, preparation, or maintenance.
-Most tobacco users fall somewhere in this continuum.
+"Stage" refers to pre-contemplation, contemplation, preparation, or maintenance.
+Most tobacco users fall somewhere on this continuum.

 - Tailored, motivational emails sent throughout the quitting process